Finland's Universal Basic Income Called 'Useless' By Trade Union Economist

 You have to realize that "work" may not be going out and doing a 9-to-5 job in the traditional sense.
 Newton made a bunch of his discoveries while on forced leave from Cambridge due to the plague, and there are many historical examples of well-to-do scientists and explorers and artists who made great discoveries because they had the leisure and means to do so.

 Stephen King was dirt poor for much of his early life, but he still wrote because he loved writing.
-Imaging how much more he could have c
+Imaging how much more he could have contributed to popular literature if he didn't have to take back-breaking jobs as a young man to make ends meet.

+Not everyone will be Newton or King, but anyone who takes up a hobby or minor occupation and becomes really good at it might extend the frontiers of that area.
+All of this has the potential to enrich our society and further our scientific knowledge.

 Not everyone will be Newton or King